Terms and Conditions

 7. Prices and terms of payment, blocking account, account deletion, and price adjustments

-> (1) The service provider offers its services in various free and paid variants.
+(1) The service provider offers its services in various paid variants.
 The agreed price can be found in the currently valid price and payment information.

-> (2) Payment for a paid subscription is made monthly or annually, depending on the duration of the contract offered and chosen by the user, by PayPal or SEPA direct debit.
+(2) Payment for a paid subscription is made monthly or annually, depending on the duration of the contract offered and chosen by the user, by PayPal or SEPA direct debit.
 The billing period runs for one month in advance, from the date on which the user successfully registers for the paid version.
 The service provider reserves the right to introduce the possibility to buy subscriptions for different periods (e.g. quarterly) or to introduce related services offering other billing models (e.g. usage).

 (3) The entitlement to payment of the respective user charges shall become due immediately upon receipt of the invoice and will be deducted or withdrawn from the bank account (in the countries where this is available) on a monthly basis, until the termination of the subscription contract.

 (4) A refund of the monthly or annual contributions in case of premature termination by the user does not take place.
 Upon termination of the contract, the product version can be used in full to the end of the contract period.

 (5) If the monthly subscription costs can not be debited in time from the PayPal or the bank account, e.g. because of insufficient account coverage, the user’s access to the invoicing and bookkeeping system is immediately blocked.
 Upon receipt of payment, access to the system will be released.
 The cost is € 20.00 per rejected charge and will be charged to the user.
 The user must then transfer the total amount to the bank account of the service provider within 4 working days.